ckeditor/ckeditor4/tests/plugins/inlinetoolbar/context/manual/complex.md

 ## Complex Context Sample

-There are several inline toolbar listeners (from highest priority):
+There are several Balloon Toolbar listeners (from highest priority):

 1. `strong, em` selection should show `Bold,Underline` buttons.
 1. `a[href], img` selection should show `Link,Unlink` buttons.